Eardley Knollys

-(Edward) Eardley Knollys (1902–1991) was a member of the Bloomsbury Group of artists - variously an art critic, art dealer and collector, active from the 1920s to 1950s.
+Edward Eardley Knollys (1902–1991) was a member of the Bloomsbury Group of artists - variously an art critic, art dealer and collector, active from the 1920s to 1950s.
 He only himself began to paint in 1949, and had his first solo exhibition at the age of 58 in 1960, by which time he was already a "minor legend in British art".

+Early life and education

-Born in Alresford, Hampshire to Cyprian Robert Knollys, a land agent descended from a junior branch of the family of the Earl of Banbury and his wife Audrey (née Hill), he was educated at Winchester College and Christ Church, Oxford.
+Born in Alresford, Hampshire to Cyprian Robert Knollys (1868-1940), a land agent descended from a junior branch of the family of the Earl of Banbury and his wife Audrey (née Hill; 1871-1957), he was educated at Winchester College and Christ Church, Oxford.

+Career

 Knollys, along with his life partner Frank Coombs ran The Storran Gallery at 106 Brompton Road, opposite Harrods, from 1936 and 1944.
 They sold works by artists such as Amedeo Modigliani, Maurice Utrillo and Chaïm Soutine.
 Coombs was killed in a World War II air raid in Belfast in 1941, which led to the bereaved Knollys closing the gallery in 1944.